 JOHN: Absolutely.
-Well, I mean, it’s...it's pretty obvious, if we don’t do anything, what’s going to happen?
-They're going to keep it up, and keep it up.
-And where does it end?
-I mean, all you have to do is be successful at what you do once and if you gain the desired effect, America goes into a shell, doesn’t do anything, doesn’t go back to try to root out this evil and to deal with it and to bring it just punishment, now you’ve just energized them.
+Well, I mean it’s pretty obvious.
+If we don’t do anything, what’s going to happen?
+Well, they’re just going to keep it up and keep it up and where does it end?
+I mean all you have to do is be successful at what you do once, and if you gain the desired effect, America goes into a shell, doesn’t do anything, doesn’t go back to try to root out this evil and to deal with it and to bring a just punishment, now you’ve just energized them.
 Now they’re going to be flooded with other people who want to go and accomplish these great purposes and these great ends because there’s no consequence.

-I think we’re not only doing what’s right in the protection of our own nation, but we’re doing what’s right in the corollary protection of Israel, not because Israel is by any means a righteous people, but because I do think that Israel is a nation that understands right and wrong on a human level and understands justice on a human level and doesn’t do to its neighbors what its neighbors continue to do to it.
+I think we’re not only doing what’s right in the protection of our own nation but we’re doing what’s right in the corollary protection of Israel.
+Not because Israel is by any means a righteous people but because I do think that Israel is a nation that understands right and wrong on a human level and understands justice on a human level and doesn’t do to its neighbors what its neighbors continue to do to it.

-JOHN: I mean, that's conceivable, isn't it?
-I mean, mortality rates in the past...I mean, you think about - think of back in the Puritans and the Reformers and how many kids that had to die...and go back a few centuries before that and people were having babies die all over the place.
+JOHN: - mortality rates in the past - I mean you think about - think of back in the Puritans and the Reformers and how many kids they had that died and go back a few centuries before that, people were having babies die all over the place.

 PHIL: And even now in some parts of the world.

-And I also believe that the sovereign salvation of infants is the most magnificent analogy as to how God saves adults because in saving an infant it’s all of grace because an infant can’t believe, they can’t do anything.
-God saves them purely by His grace and we know that He by nature is a Savior.
+And I also believe that the sovereign salvation of infants is the most magnificent analogy to how God saves adults because in saving an infant, it’s all of grace because an infant can’t believe, they can’t do anything.
+God saves them purely by His grace, and we know that He by nature is a Savior.
 He saves them by grace.
 That’s a perfect analogy of how He saves us.
-Even as adults we can’t do anything to contribute to our salvation either and purely out of His sovereign grace He saves us.
+Even as adults, we can’t do anything to contribute to our salvation, either, and purely out of His sovereign grace, He saves us.

-Another interesting thought about that, you'd read in the Bible that heaven is a place where there will be people from every tongue and tribe and people and nation.
+Another interesting thought about that, you read in the Bible that heaven is a place where there will be people from every tongue and tribe and people and nation.
 If you think about it, not every tongue and tribe and people and nation have necessarily heard the gospel, but if the Lord is rescuing the little ones from all those places, then they’ll be representatives of every tongue and tribe and people and nation.